 Razer ManO’War Wireless 7.1 Surround Sound Gaming Headset

-Speaking of wireless headsets, aren’t wires such an inconvenience nowadays?
+Speaking of wireless headsets, wires are, in today’s crazy modern world, just a nuisance.
 Fortunately, you can forgo all the frustrating knots and tangles when gaming with this wireless headset from Razer.
 The ManO’War is definitely not cheap but does offer up a comprehensive list of features.

 Mostly, you’re buying this headset for the freedom of wireless tech.
 The Razer ManO’War boasts lag-free 2.4 GHz wireless technology, which promises to deliver high fidelity 7.1 surround sound audio at a range of 12+2 metres.
 That should settle any fears of its capability for picking out enemy players in the most intense online games.